maneesh51/RC_Bif_Prediction/README.md

-# RC_Bif_Prediction
+# Multiparametric Bifurcation Diagram predictions with RC

-contains source files and figures for the Multiparametric Bifuration Diagram predictions with RC
+contains source files and figures for the Multiparametric Bifurcation Diagram predictions with RC